Cheque93/PRESTem/readme.md

-GUI_210830 Executable

-1. Prerequisites for Deployment

-Verify that version 9.9 (R2020b) of the MATLAB Runtime is installed.
-If not, you can run the MATLAB Runtime installer.
-To find its location, enter

-    >>mcrinstaller
+# PRESTem

+If your matlab version is R2020b, run the PRESTem.exe file, otherwise run the MyAppInstaller_web.exe file.

+## Usage

 at the MATLAB prompt.
 NOTE: You will need administrator rights to run the MATLAB Runtime installer.